ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - significantly reducing the time it takes to develop your project with an integrated experience that supports the development of **end-to-end** analytics solutions
 - cannot be used for a predictive analytics model

-Azure HDInsight: Process massive amounts of data with managed clusters of Hadoop clusters in the cloud.
+Azure HDInsight: Process massive amounts of data with managed Hadoop clusters in the cloud.
 - open-source analytics service
 - run open-source frameworks and create cluster as Apache (Spark, Hadoop, Kafa, HBase, Storm), and Machine learning services
 - supports a broad range of scenarios such as ETL, data warehousing, machine learning, and IoT.